-- c) the structural integrity of the building and its adjoining buildings are not compromised; and d) there is no increase in light levels at the front windows when viewed free public domain.
-Decorative coffered

-- Decorative coffered ceilings to the rooms located within the principal roof formare not to C4 be removed to incorporate an additional storey within the existing roof form.
+- c) the structural integrity of the building and its adjoining buildings are not compromised; and d) there is no increase in light levels at the front windows when view of the public domain. - C4 Decorative coffered ceilings to the rooms located within the principal roof form are not to be removed to incorporate an additional storey within the existing roof form.